Skip to content ↓

 History

-The FCC History department wants our students to:
+The FCC History department want our students to;

 • Have a clear chronological understanding of Local, British and World history to allow students to understand the world in which they live, and how the past has an impact on contemporary events.